-The platter is authentically and religiously Bengali.
-Authentically because we perhaps are the only Indian to prepare POORI with refined flour and call it LUCHI; a refined flour puffed bread.
-And its our religion to have it on a regular basis.The name itself is associated with so many incidents and memories.
+This platter is authentically Bengali.
+We perhaps are the only Indian to prepare POORI with refined flour and call it LUCHI; a refined flour puffed bread.
+It's our religion to have it on a regular basis, mostly over the weekends.The name itself is associated with many incidents and memories.
 Patented by Bengal, luchi is just perfect for all occasions since when I don't know.
 But yes, it is a big hit in the present day busy scenario too.
-If you are preparing it for breakfast, then it is accompanied by "begun bhaja, aloor dom and jilipi".
-If it is served at dinner, then obviously with chicken / mutton curry and "payesh"; rice pudding.
+If you are preparing it for breakfast, it goes with "begun bhaja, aloor dom and jilipi", if served at dinner, then obviously with chicken / mutton curry and "payesh"; rice pudding.
 My friends from the western world please do not get scared, we have a wide range of antacids to offer.
 Grab it and have it!
 Its a must!

 I never did leave an opportunity to have luchi in my life except for one day.
 That was on my marriage day.
 We are supposed to be fasting on the D-day.
 How angry I got watching all the relatives and family sitting together and grabbing one after another.
 The hungry me was watching and waiting for a bite, may be at an unearthly hour of the night when all rituals would be over.
-Oh my God, my husband would have call it quits if he knew I was thinking more of luchi than him on that day.
+Oh God, my man would have called it quits if he knew I was thinking more of luchi than him on that day.
 Anyway, the family served me another favourite on the day; "mishti doi o chirey"!

-Jokes apart, now a days I eat less of them given my health condition.
+Jokes apart, these days I eat less of them given my health condition.
 But I don't regret not having them much as I had them once to my heart's content.
 These days, I love doing it for my loved ones.
 I also get to hear that some long lost associates enjoy "luchi bites".
 Welcome home, I wish to treat more and more people with food!
 What you see in the pictures is a platter of "luchi, mutton, chayote curry, a basic salad".

 INGREDIENTS : [for the luchi fried puffed bread]